 SPRAVATO®

-Spravato® is an FDA-approved breakthrough treatment for treatment resistant major depressive disorder (TRD) in adults.
+Spravato® is an FDA-approved breakthrough treatment for major depressive disorder (MDD) in adults.
 It is an intranasal medicine, prescribed along with an oral antidepressant.

 Who can benefit from Spravato?